-If there’s any bit of good news it’s that you’re not the only woman to be pregnant during COVID-19.
+If there’s any bit of good news it’s that you’re not the only one going through pregnany during COVID-19.
 So, connect with family and friends often.
 They can help calm any nerves, offer advice and maybe even connect you with moms who’ve had a baby during COVID-19.

 If you use social media, join a couple mama or parenting groups.
-These groups give you the opportunity to ask question and connect with others who may be going through the same thing.
+These groups give you the opportunity to ask questions and connect with others who may be going through the same thing.

 Know that you can also lean on your care team.
 Count on them to answer your questions, give you encouragement and calm some of your fears.